JoeyAlvizo/best-buy-bot/README.md

 I added best buy log in functionality and sped up some of the process of buying but i am still not getting hits for GPUs.
 I can work on this more if others are interested.

+## Risk
+Use this at your own risk.
+Risk include but not limited to over spending on extra items, getting your account banned by best buy, purchasing when you are not ready.

 ## Install
 `npm install`